yosemiteyss/flutter_volume_controller/README.md

   super.dispose();
 }
 ```

+## Notes
+#### Fine-grained volume control
+- Due to platform and device difference, it's normal that volume level could not be controlled precisely.
+For example, Android supports only 15 volume steps by default, the volume after being set would be a rounded off value.

 ## Having Bugs?
 - This package is under active development.
 If you find any issue, please free to report them.